 An integrated approach

 The strength of our programme is its holistic approach.
 Our highly qualified and experienced staff provide wellbeing and therapy to support students’ mental health and to help them re-engage with the wider world.
-All staff are interested in and actively involved in the wellbeing of all students, and mental health support and personal development are an integral part of the entire day, not just restricted to designated therapy sessions.
+We’re firm believers in social and emotional learning: all staff are interested in and actively involved in the wellbeing of all students, and mental health support and personal development are an integral part of the entire day, not just restricted to designated sessions.

 Our students follow an individualised timetable of lessons, alongside our effective and carefully planned wellbeing curriculum.
 Lessons are in small groups, and with qualified teachers, who plan individualised teaching to suit the needs and interests of each child.
 As the relationships with their teachers develop, students become more confident and resilient learners and build the skills they need to successfully return to education, work or further training.

 We provide academic teaching from Entry Level to GCSE in subjects of students’ interest or which are helpful to them in their future plans and offer our students PSHEE and Careers Guidance.

 Our supportive learning sessions have from one to six students.
 New students often begin with one-to-one lessons.
 As they grow in confidence and they are willing and able to interact with their peers, they will join group sessions.

 We know returning to a school is a source of anxiety for our students, so our Centres are purposefully based in houses so that they do not feel like traditional schools.
 We want our students to feel comfortable and safe when with us, so we strive to make our Centres as homely as possible.
 We have a casual dress code, staff are called by their first names and at our physical Centres, the student and staff family sit down together to lunch each day.